llBIKSll/panconvert/labguide.md

 Sign into you Oracle Cloud
 ![](./media/image5.png)
 <https://cloud.oracle.com/en_US/sign-in>
-1\.
-Install JDK 8u161 from:
-Type you Cloud Account Name and press My Services
+1\.Type you Cloud Account Name and press My Services

-2\.
-Install JDK 8u161 from:
-Type your use name and password then press Sign In
+2\.Type your use name and password then press Sign In

 ![](./media/image6.png)